France World Cup Betting Odds

 While France opened their campaign with a decisive victory over Senegal, their defensive lines showed moments of vulnerability before locking things down in the second half.
 Structural reliance shifts heavily onto the premier centre-back pairing of William Saliba and Dayot Upamecano.
 Due to Aurélien Tchouaméni acting as an aggressive defensive shield to cover vast spaces in front of them, backing France in "Win to Nil" or "Clean Sheet" markets carries heavy statistical backing as they progress through Group I matches against Iraq and Norway.

-Potential Starting Lineup v Paraguay
+Potential Starting Lineup v England

 | Position | Player | Betting Market Consideration |